 Along with programs that are run for the Scouts, Scouter programming is also an important part in the camp schedule.
 Scouters dedicate time out of their busy schedules to support the Scouting movement and to help the Scouts in their unit be successful on the Scouting trail.
 The commissioner staff is a Scouter's link with the camp administration and a commissioner can meet most Scouters' needs.
 Camp Sequassen makes special efforts to accommodate the unit program while in camp.
-If the camp can assist in a unit activity in any way please let the Commissioner or Program Director know.
+If the camp can assist in a unit activity in any way, please let the Commissioner or Program Director know.

 ACTIVITY DAY TIME DESCRIPTION Staff vs. Scouter Volleyball MON 1:00 PM An annual challenge that has turned into a Camp Sequassen tradition.
 Will the staff or the Scouters hold the trophy after the weekly challenge?
-Axe Throwing TUES 2:00 PM Meet in the Pine Grove and test you aiming and throwing skills to hit the bullseye.
+Ax Throwing TUES 2:00 PM Meet in the Pine Grove and test your aiming and throwing skills to hit the bullseye.
 Scout Leader Cook-Off WED 3:00 PM This is an annual cook-off in which Scouters can show off their culinary skills.
 This year we shall see who the champion of campfire cooking is.
-See page 97.
-Primitive Golf THURS 3:00 PM If you think mini golf is fun, Primitive Golf is for You!
+See page 96.
+Primitive Golf THURS 3:00 PM If you think mini golf is fun, Primitive Golf is for you!
 Build your own club and ball and test your abilities on our course.
 Horseshoe Pickup Match DAILY ANY Meet at the Dining Hall Sandpits and play a pickup game of horseshoes.
 Scoutmaster Merit Badge DAILY Earn the Scoutmaster Merit Badge by completing various activities while in camp.
 Daily Leaders Meetings DAILY 11:50 AM The Program Director and Commissioner meet with unit leaders daily to address questions, concerns, and pass information to support Scouting and camp operation.
 Leader Trainings MON - FRI VARIES Leave No Trace, Climb on Safely, Safe Swim Defense and Safety Afloat will all be offered during your week at camp.
-Schedule is listed under Scouter Training Opportunities.
-See page 97.
+Trainings are listed on page 96.
 BSA Lifeguard MON - FRI 9 AM - 5 PM Get certified as an ARC/BSA Lifeguard and never be bored or unemployed again.
 There is a \$150 fee for this training.
 Recertification also available.
-See page 97.
-CPR Training American Red Cross CPR certification is available for \$30.
-Attendance required on all three evenings, Tues- Thurs, 7-8 pm or for two sessions, Mon-Tues, 10 am - noon.
-Sign up with the Aquatics Area Director on Sunday.
+See page 96.
+Introduction to Outdoor Leadership Skills MON - WED TBD This hands-on training program gives adult leaders a practical introduction to the patrol method of a boy-led troop by teaching many of the practical outdoor skills they need to lead Scouts in the out-of-doors.
+In addition, the teaching methods, activities, and games model the variety of teaching used in effective and engaging Scouting programs.